syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 ## Multiple row selection

-The tree grid allows you select multiple rows by setting the [SelectionMode](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectionMode) property to [Extended](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridSelectionMode.html) or [Multiple](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), where you can select multiple rows by dragging the mouse on tree grid and using the key modifiers.
+TreeGrid allows you select multiple rows by setting the [SelectionMode](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectionMode) property to [Extended](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridSelectionMode.html) or [Multiple](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), where you can select multiple rows by dragging the mouse on TreeGrid and using the key modifiers.

 When using Extended, you can select multiple rows by pressing the key modifiers Ctrl and Shift.